lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/localization-intro.md

 In our examples so far, we've used raw text in all of our messages, like: `client.emit "Here, piggy piggy piggy."`.
 In the real Ares code, however, you'll see things like this:

-    client.emit t('describe.description_set')
+    client.emit t('db.object_not_found')

 What's up with that `t()` stuff?

 Ares is designed for non-English games too.
 All of the game code can be translated into other languages simply by swapping in different translation files, called a **Locale**.
-The `t()` function (short for 'translate') takes a key like "describe.description_set" and turns it into the appropriate text (like "Description set!" or "Bescreibung gesetzt!" depending on the game's language.
+The `t()` function (short for 'translate') takes a key like "db.object_not_found" and turns it into the appropriate text (like "Not found!" or "Nicht gefunden!" depending on the game's language.

 You don't _have_ to worry about localizing the strings if you don't want to.
 It's fine to just write the messages in whatever language your game is using.